open-mmlab/mmsegmentation/docs/en/user_guides/4_train_test.md

 MMSegmentation also provides out-of-the-box tools for training models.
 This section will show how to train and test models on standard datasets.

-## Training and testing on a single machine with a single GPU
+## Training and testing on a single GPU

 ### Training on a single GPU